Documentary Wedding Photographs With 28 Bridesmaids Dresses

 Tom left to the church in the unsuspecting village of Sturminster Marshall.
 Inside the quiet solace was interrupted by high pitch wailing sound as a bus packed with whooping bridesmaids drove past.

-By the time Sarah arrived in a Packard wedding car from RR Elite her legion of bridesmaids were assembled outside ready to lead her in.
+By the time Sarah arrived in a Packard wedding car from RR Elite (one of our recommended wedding car suppliers) her legion of bridesmaids were assembled outside ready to lead her in.
 Inside the church Matt waited with his best men dressed in traditional wedding suits with long jackets.
 Their outfits were completed with cravats and pocket squares in the maroon of the Parachute Regiment .

 Church Wedding Ceremony Photographs